 - Studio 69 – this upscale nightclub is in the Royal Casino Spa & Hotel and is a great dance venue.
 DJ sets feature electronic dance music and you can try your luck at the tables before spending your winnings on champagne in the club!

 - La Belle Epoque – this bar is locally known as the “French Bar”.
 It is a lively but small place that still somehow seems to pack in dancing and even snacks at the bar.
 The drinks are the best value in Riga and this is a fun spot for excitement in the city.

-- Folkklubs ALA Pagrabs – this super-cool, underground venue features local folk music and a rustic Latvian beer hall décor.
+- Folkklubs ALA Pagrabs – this super-cool, the underground venue features local folk music and a rustic Latvian beer hall décor.
 I love the vibe of this local place.
 Even if you cannot understand the language of the songs, it still makes for a fun night!

 Riga offers excellent hospitality with chain hotels but my favourites are always locally-owned and operated venues.
 All hotels are very reasonably priced and provide excellent value.
 Here are my favourites when I visit:

 - Dome Hotel & Spa – this is my favourite hotel in Riga and one of my favourites throughout Europe.
 Beautifully situated in the Vecriga, this elegant hotel offers perfect service and the spa is world-class.